erostefano/patterns/README.md

 Annotations give the chance to mark and also to add metadata to the code.

 * @Deprecated: the class is backward compatible and should not be used for new code
-* @Override: checks if the super has actually the method which should be overridden
+* @Override: checks if the super class has actually the method which should be overridden

 The example shows the use of annotations with Java Reflection API.